 Candida Related Complex is such a difficult condition to diagnose because it tends to affect each sufferer in a different way.
 Candida symptoms can occur on different parts of their body, in ways that may be unique to that particular person.

-For this and other reasons, Candida is often misdiagnosed.
+For this and other reasons, Candida and other forms of gut dysbiosis are often misdiagnosed.
 If you have a doctor who is unaware of the importance of gut health, he or she may treat the symptoms rather than the cause.
 Fatigue might be written off as depression, and digestive problems might be blamed on IBS.
 The underlying cause, an imbalance in the gut flora, might not be recognized or treated.

-Here are the 11 of the most common Candida symptoms that you may be experiencing:
+Here are 11 of the most common Candida symptoms that you may be experiencing:

 - Chronic fatigue